 Applicant must be a graduate of an accredited Doctor of Pharmacy program, be a licensed pharmacist in any state with reciprocation to Tennessee and completed an accredited PGY1 residency program.

-Submit the following application materials for Pharmacy Informatics Residency to be received by December 31, 2022.
+Submit the following materials for Pharmacy Informatics Residency before January 2, 2024.

 - Cover Letter/Letter of Intent

 - Virtual Interview that will include a fifteen-minute presentation

 Number of Positions: One residency position, Starting date: July 1, 2024